 The deeper effects of seasonal change on parasite distribution

 Other reasons for the changing geographical distribution of external parasites are the increase of pet adoption and pet travel.
 When pets from endemic areas travel to non-endemic locations, they carry more than their passports.
-However, pet travels and adoptions do not significantly contribute to the problem on their own.
+However, pet journeys and adoptions do not significantly contribute to the problem on their own.
 For example, let us assume that an external parasite endemic to the Mediterranean region found its way into the northern parts of Central Europe.
 If the conditions are not favorable, that parasite would not be able to survive and invade future hosts.
 However, if the conditions are pleasant (warmer due to seasonal changes) the parasite will thrive.